dhellmann/pymotw/PyMOTW/inspect/index.rst

 __builtins__, which are ignored in the output for this example because they are not actually part of the module and the list is long.

+..
+No cog, the memory addresses and paths change.

 ::

     $ python inspect_getmembers_module.py